-While Green Dragon apples are fantastic to eat raw, when roasted in this Hazelnut Honey Roasted Apple recipe, the notes of pineapple are not lost, and are divine combined with the other flavors they’ll soak up.
+While Green Dragon apples are fantastic to eat raw, when roasted in this Hazelnut Honey Roasted Apples, they're divine combined with the other flavors they soak up.

 The apples also hold their shape and will have a super smooth texture.

 Where to find Green Dragon Apples

 You can find Green Dragon Apples at Bristol Farms and Gelson's, and they'll be in more markets soon.
 You can also order them from Melissa's Produce here.
 And yes, as I mentioned, you can also use other apple varieties.
 Granny Smith would also be delicious.

 Do you want to serve Honey Roasted Apples with a dollop of vanilla bean ice cream?
 I do!
 So let's do it.

 Enjoy every bite of your honey roasted apples with hazelnuts!